polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 ### Send events

-Due to the asynchronous execution of blockchain, the client has no idea when a callable function will be executed until new block generated.
-To notify the off-chain world of the result of a function call, Substrate allows developer to deposit an event during function execution.
+Due to the asynchronous execution of blockchain, the client has no idea when a callable function will be executed until a new block generated.
+To notify the off-chain world of the result of a function call, Substrate allows the developer to deposit an event during function execution.
 These events will then be listened by clients to build off-chain storage or interact with end users.

 In our example, there are two callable functions `set_payment` and `play`.
 Let's define an event for each of them: